hapax/hapax.github.io/assets/simple-physics.md

 problem.
 (I was first alerted to this by
 [lukeprog's nice introduction to Fermi estimates](https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates).)
-Our method of splitting the estimate into factors assumes that (a) factors are independent, and (b) the final answer is proportional to the factor.
+Our method of splitting the estimate into factors assumes that factors are (a) independent and (b) multiplied to give the final answer.
-But (a) can easily fail.
+Assumption (a) can easily fail.
 For instance, in our energy usage calculation, we assumed that average power usage was independent of population.
-But average power usage tends to be [lower](https://www.eia.gov/consumption/residential/) in urban areas due to the centralisation of energy infrastructure.
+But average power usage tends to be [lower](https://www.eia.gov/consumption/residential/) in urban areas because the energy infrastructure is all in one place.
 Thus, changing one factor (population of a city) will change another (per capita power usage).

-Assumption (b) can fail when the final answer has some more complicated type of functional dependence on subestimates.
+Assumption (b) can fail when the final answer has some more complicated type of functional dependence.
 A particularly severe example is *exponential* dependence.
 Suppose I throw a fistful of quarters onto the ground.
 What's the probability they all come up heads?
-Well, if there are $n$ quarters, and each has a $1/2$ probability of coming up heads, the answer is $(1/2)^n = 2^{-n}$.
+Well, if there are $n$ quarters, and each has a $50\%$ chance of coming up heads, the answer is $(1/2)^n = 2^{-n}$.
 It seems like all I need to do is count the quarters in a fistful.
-But here's the rub: I only need to be wrong by two quarters to be off by an order of magnitude!
+But here's the rub: if I'm wrong by two quarters, l'll be off by a factor of $4$, which is a whole order of magnitude!
-With this sort of dependence, you can use Fermi estimate techniques to make a guess, but the answer isn't really well-defined to an order of magnitude.
-Different fists will differ by more than two quarters!
-(Our estimate of $n$ will probably be accurate up to an order of magnitude, i.e. it could be around $3n$ or $n/3$.
-So our estimate of the probability is likely to be good up to a cube or cube root!
-We could view this as ticks on a *doubly* logarithmic ruler, but it's a bit mind-boggling.)

 ##### 4. Random walks <a id="sec-4" name="sec-4"></a>